Mason-Jeong/Sim-as-a-Judge/README.md

 ## Motivation

-In the Physical AI era, data augmentation pipelines — from World Foundation Models (e.g., Cosmos) to IDM-based action extraction — are becoming the primary source of robot training data.
+In the Physical AI era, data augmentation pipelines — from World Foundation Models (e.g., Cosmos) to action extraction — are becoming the primary source of robot training data.
 But **not all synthetic data is created equal**:

 - Trajectories may violate joint limits or physics constraints
 - Generated motions may collide with the environment or the robot itself